-All-year science students will receive 8 Dickinson course credits for successfully completing their Science 258: History of Science course in the fall semester and either Science 300: Science and Society or Science 301: The Science of Sustainability course in the spring semester (worth 1 Dickinson College credit each) and 3 UEA courses (60 credits) courses each semester.
+All-year science students will receive 8 Dickinson course credits for successfully completing their Science 258: History of Science course in the fall semester and Science 301: The Science of Sustainability course in the spring semester (worth 1 Dickinson College credit each) and 3 UEA courses (60 credits) courses each semester.
 SCIE300 - Science and Society may also be an offered course, at the discretion of the Resident Director.
-For Spring 2016 and Spring 2017, SCIE300 will be the course offered.

-Fall semester science students can receive up to 4 credits for successfully completing their Science 258: History of Science (worth 1 Dickinson College credit each) that begins in London in August and continues into the fall semester, in addition to 3 UEA (60 credits) courses.
+Fall semester science students can receive up to 4 credits for successfully completing their Science 258: History of Science (worth 1 Dickinson College credit each) and 3 UEA (60 credits) courses.

-Spring semester science students can receive up to 4 credits for successfully completing either Science 300: Science and Society or Science 301: The Science of Sustainability (worth 1 Dickinson College credit each), which is chosen at the discretion of the Resident Director, in addition to 3 UEA (60 credits) courses.
+Spring semester science students can receive up to 4 credits for successfully completing their Science 301: The Science of Sustainability (worth 1 Dickinson College credit each) and 3 UEA (60 credits) courses.
+SCIE300 - Science and Society may also be an offered course, at the discretion of the Resident Director.

 Students are expected to maintain a full course load at all times.
-Students may not withdraw from the Resident Director offered course or any of their UEA modules.